Be an Orientation Guide

 - Provide family members with perspective on the University community and share the student experience.

-- Present workshops and facilitate discussions on various topics including working on or off campus; managing money; living on or off campus; campus facilities; academics concerns and expectations; academic, social and recreational balance; and other student issues.
+- Present workshops, facilitate discussions, and answer questions on various topics including working on or off campus; managing money; living on or off campus; campus facilities; academics concerns and expectations; academic, social and recreational balance; and other student issues.

-- Communicate information to students and family members about academic services, campus resources, and student engagement opportunities.
+- Communicate information to students and family members about academic services, campus resources, University policies and procedures, and student engagement opportunities.

-- Facilitate evening entertainment programs during orientation program
+- Facilitate evening entertainment programs during select orientation programs.

 - Lead campus tours for students and families.

-- Maintain regular communications with the professional staff alert them to situations that warrant attention.
+- Maintain regular communications with professional and para-professional staff and alert them to situations that warrant attention.

 - Participate in all assigned duties of Orientation fully and take initiative with unanticipated tasks or problems.

-- Remain flexible at all times.
-Changes to the program schedule or logistics may occur.
+- Remain flexible to accommodate changes to program schedule or logistics may occur.

 - Meet with professional staff as requested and attend all group meetings.